Lycurgus1/AWS_Start_code/VPC_SETUP.md

 	- by default outbound traffic is denie
 	- is stateless?
 	- rule numbers matter
-	- can deny IP as well as all0w
+	- can deny IP as well as allow

 - ingress rules
 	- port 22 from our IP
 	- 80 for inter
 	- 443
 	- ephemeral on 0.0.0.0/0
 	- 27017 to allow connection to private (db) subnet

 - egress rules
 	- allow all for now

 - rules for public server
 	- allow all outbound traffic to public server (245.20.1.0/24)xc
 	- ingress 27017 from public server (245.20.1.0/24)

 **steps**

 A. create new nacl

 B. tag = Eng67.Max.P.Route.NACL